See Jason Sudeikis's Cutest Moments with Olivia Wilde on His 42nd Birthday

 "You wonder what will happen—will he love me if I'm not as successful?
 Will jealousy kill us?
 I know there will be times when Jason is working more than I am, but I'm actually excited by that.
 I'm excited by what he will become, what depth he has."

 These two certainly seem head over heels in love.
-In celebration of the leading man's 42nd birthday, take a look for yourself in our gallery.
 Happy birthday, Jason!